withastro/docs/src/pages/en/guides/migrate-to-astro.md

 ## What changes will I encounter when moving to an island architecture?

-Migrating your site to Astro means thinking about your site in "islands" or isolated sections: which parts are static? which are dynamic? which are interactive?
+Migrating your site to Astro means thinking about your site in "islands" or isolated sections: which parts are static? which are dynamic? which are interactive? which ones need to communicate with others?

 Thinking about your site as "islands" may be a shift of thinking, which brings with it some additional considerations: